team-telnyx/telnyx-webrtc-android/README.md

                 override fun onMessageReceived(data: ReceivedMessageBody?) {
                     when (data?.method) {
+                        SocketMethod.CLIENT_READY.methodName -> {
+                            // Fires once client has correctly been setup and logged into, you can now make calls.
+                        }

                         SocketMethod.LOGIN.methodName -> {
-                           // Handle a successfull login - Update UI or Navigate to new screen, etc.
+                           // Handle a successful login - Update UI or Navigate to new screen, etc.
                         }

                         SocketMethod.INVITE.methodName -> {